 I hope that this article can shed some light on what we should be thinking about in relation to nutrition leading up to a match.

-If we look at the stages of preparation from a nutritional point of view, we can’t overlook the general diet in the weeks and months leading up to the game, so it is worth mentioning that even the most optimal pre-game meal, is not going to make as big a difference as addressing the diet in general.
+If we look at the stages of preparation from a nutritional point of view, we can’t overlook the general diet in the weeks and months leading up to the game, so it is worth mentioning that even the most optimal pre-game meal is not going to make as big a difference as addressing the diet in general.
+Doing so will allow you to have optimised our body composition and created good habits.

 Making sure the general diet is on point is crucial.
 As a general recommendation, I would say, basing each meal around a protein source, adding a good portion of vegetables, some source of healthy fat, and enough carbohydrates to support exercise (usually quite a bit for GAA Athletes), while adjusting overall intake of food based on goals and progress.